Shift Differential: What It Is & How It Works (+ Free Policy Template)

 How Shift Differential Works

 Because shift differential isn’t required by law, employers have flexibility within their policies.
-You may choose to offer employees a flat dollar amount per hour or a percentage, depending on their classification.
-No matter what, your policy should clearly outline eligibility requirements.
+You may choose to offer employees a flat dollar amount per hour or a percentage.
+Regardless, your policy should clearly outline eligibility requirements.
 Through detailed time-keeping records, you can calculate the total pay due to an employee eligible for shift differential pay.

 If your business is considering a shift differential policy for your employees, you may benefit from time tracking software to help keep employee hours straight.
 To adhere to accurate pay calculations around shift differential consider using payroll software.